AbinashParida-NITW/Movie_Recommendation/README.md

-Movie Recommedation based on your previous watchlist.For New User it has Registration option and for existing user can login through mail.
+Welcome to the Movie Recommendation App!
+This application provides personalized movie recommendations based on your watchlist.
+New users can easily register, while existing users can log in using their email addresses.
+With a simple and intuitive interface, this app aims to enhance your movie-watching experience by suggesting films tailored to your preferences.